matheusfladislau/TicTacToeEngine/README.md

 ![illustration](https://github.com/matheusfladislau/TicTacToeEngine/blob/main/excalidraw/tictactoe_example.png)

-This engine abstracts the core game mechanics, allowing you to use them without worrying about implementation.
+The engine abstracts the core game mechanics, allowing you to use them without worrying about how implement their logic.
 For examples, check the `ConsoleGame` and `WinFormsGame` projects, which demonstrate different platform implementations using the same engine.

 | Method | Parameter | Returns | Description |
 | --- | --- | --- | --- |